The best world cities for food and drink

 Another Kyoto delicacy is yuba, or tofu skin, formed when soy milk is boiled in a shallow pan.
 Sample it (and just about anything else) at Nichiki Market, a lively indoor shopping street lined with food stalls and restaurants.

-For a more formal dining experience, kaiseki is a traditional aristocratic multi-course dinner showcasing the finest local and seasonal ingredients.
-Popular dishes include a soup with a dashi-based broth and sashimi.
+For more formal dining, kaiseki is a traditional aristocratic multi-course dinner experience.
+Popular dishes include a clear soup with a dashi-based broth and sashimi.
 You can expect it to be accompanied with a cup of saké, the Japanese rice wine, to heighten the umami flavour of the food.

 3. Sydney

-Your favourite world city of 2024 – and many rack up the air miles to marvel at the iconic Sydney Opera House and Harbour Bridge on the sun-spangled waterfront.
-But the food (rated four stars) will also wow, whether you’re city brunching or dining beachside having inhaled lungfuls of sea air on the famous Bondi to Coogee walk.
+Your favourite world city of 2024: many rack up the air miles to marvel at the iconic Sydney Opera House and Harbour Bridge on the sun-spangled waterfront.
+But the food will also wow, whether you’re city brunching or dining beachside having inhaled lungfuls of sea air on the famous Bondi to Coogee walk.

 Doyles, on Watsons Bay, has been serving up fresh local seafood for five generations; its signature platter comes overflowing with oysters, stuffed jumbo prawns and baked scallops.